The RFDS in SA/NT

 Graphic: Medical Chest

-The Medical Chest, which is provided by the RFDS to isolated families or communities, contains a range of pharmaceutical and non-pharmaceutical items, which enable emergency and non-emergency treatment to be given to people living and working remote areas where there is no access to a hospital or clinic.
+Medical Chests contain a range of pharmaceutical and non-pharmaceutical items, which enable emergency and non-emergency treatment to be given to people living and working remote areas where there is no access to a hospital or clinic.

-People living at remote sites isolated from medical services can apply to the RFDS to become a custodian of a RFDS Medical Chest.
+People living at remote sites can apply to the RFDS to become a custodian of a RFDS Medical Chest.

 People living at remote locations who are isolated from medical services can apply to the RFDS to become a custodian of a medical chest.
 Considerations include: